rtous/deepquake/arvei/arvei_user_guide.md

 	xargs -L 1 pip install < arvei/requirements_arvei.txt

-## 7. Prepare the submission script

-Let's use the example one within arvei/example_experiment_arvei.sh.

-## 8. Try a local version of the script first (to detect premature errors)
+## 7. Try an interactive version of the script first (to detect premature errors)

 	./test.sh

 Abort the execution if everything seems to be ok.

-## 9. Submit a "special" version of the script to tue queue
+## 8. Prepare a version of the script to be submitted to the queue.

+Let's use arvei/test_arvei.sh (which is the arvei version of test.sh).

+	cat arvei/test_arvei.sh

 NOTE: Ensure that the virtualenv activated within the script is the correct one (deepquake_virtualenv).

+## 9. Submit the script to tue queue

 	qsub -S /bin/bash -l big ./arvei/test_arvei.sh